AliceO2Group/O2DPG/DATA/README.md

 The *parser* is steered by some command line options and by some environment variables (note that the env variables get also passed through to the workflows).
 - The *parser* needs a DataDistribution topology file.
 Example files are shipped with the parser in the `tools/datadistribution_workflows` folder for: just discarding the TF, store the TF to disk, forward the TF to DPL processing (what we need for a DPL workflow), and forward to processing while storing to disk in parallel.
 - *Parser* command line options:
-  - The parser is supposed to be executed from the root folder of the `O2DataProcessing` repository.
+  - The parser is supposed to be executed from the `DATA` folder of the `O2DPG` repository.
   - The syntax is:
 ```
 [ENV_VARIABLES] ./tools/parse [DESCRIPTION_LIBRARY_FILE] [TOPOLOGY_NAME] [OUTPUT_NAME]